cubbivt-debug/CubbiCraft/README.md

 If there is any issues to the modpack, please repport to the GitHub's official page and make an issue.
 I will see the issue and fix it.

+## 🔗 How to Download?

+To downlaod the modpack, please head to the [Modrinth's modpack page](https://modrinth.com/modpack/cubbicraft).
+It is **recommended** to use the Modrinth launcher for ease-of-use.

 Thank you for testing and making it possible.
 And thanks for the support.
 - CubbiVT